-- 11. Press the 💽 key to show the position from the polled vessel transferred on the display. - 12.
+- 10. Press any key to stop the alarm. - 11.
+Press the key to show the position from the polled vessel transferred on the display. - 12.
 If the GX1150 does not receive a reply, the display will be as shown in the illustration on the right.
-To send again, press the Im key.
+To send again, press the key.